 - auto-immune diseases such as rheumatoid arthritis (according to certain schools of thought)

 WHAT IS SILICOSIS?

 Silicosis is an incurable, progressively disabling and sometimes fatal lung disease.
-It is caused by ongoing, occupational exposure to RCS of less than 10 microns.
+It is caused by ongoing, occupational exposure to RCS dust of less than 10 microns.
 RCS dust particles become trapped in lung tissue, causing inflammation and scarring and reducing the lungs’ ability to take in oxygen.
 Symptoms of silicosis can include progressive shortness of breath, cough and fatigue.

-Silicosis can result from exposure to RCS over many years, but very high short-term exposures can cause it to develop rapidly.
+Silicosis can result from ongoing exposure to RCS dust over many years, but very high short-term exposures can cause it to develop rapidly.
 It has three clinical forms: chronic, accelerated and acute.
 These forms are largely dependent on intensity of exposure and total cumulative exposure.

-Fabrication Plant Owners (Employers)
+Fabrication workshop Owners (Employers)